Benefits Of Asking Your Clients For Reviews

-- With reviews, you know what your clients like the most.
-You can work on those points to improve your future clients' experience.
+Improve customer experience.
+Knowing what your clients like the most can help you improve upon those areas and improve your future clients' experience.

 Tips On How To Ask Your Clients For Reviews

-You have to convince them that every review matters.
-Let your clients know how important their words are to you.
+Try to convince them that every review matters and ensure they understand how much their review means to you.
 We have some easy and amazing tips to help you realize this goal.
 Let’s begin!

 1. Don’t Be Afraid To Ask

 Stop wasting your time wondering what your clients might say.
-Request after-event reviews from your clients when signing the wedding photography contract.
-It will be your service that can make a testimonial or review good or bad.
-You need to give it your best when taking the wedding photos and let the couple decide what they want to say.
-If they are happy with your services, you’ll get a good review.
+You could also request them for post-event reviews when they’re signing the wedding photography contract.
+It’s the quality of your service that will make a testimonial good or bad.
+Just give it your best when taking the wedding photos and let the couple decide what they want to express.

 Suggested Read: How To Handle A Bad Review From A Bride

-You can allow your clients to add their reviews directly on your website.
-Share with them a direct link to the Google reviews page of your business account and let them fill in whatever they feel.
-You can add a note saying - ‘Please leave us a Google review and help us improve our services’.
-A strong, positive review from wedding clients might be enough for a prospective client to call you or explore your portfolio.
-Great reviews build trust and motivate people to take action.
+Another crucial step of learning how to ask your clients for reviews is to allow them to add reviews directly to your website.
+Provide them with a direct link to the Google reviews page of your business account and let them fill in their thoughts.
+You could add a note saying - “Please leave us a Google review and help us improve our services.”

 Suggested Read: How to Leverage Reviews From Couples to Book More Weddings

-Some clients might not know how to express their feelings in words.
-After knowing how to ask your wedding clients for reviews, guide them on writing.
-Explain to them that they can start with a friendly, short headline, and mention their names, the venue, and the date.
+Some clients might find it challenging to put their feelings into words.
+A part of learning how to ask your wedding clients for reviews could also include helping your clients write them.
+Suggest them to start with a short headline and mention their names, the venue, and the date.

-Let your clients know they can write what they feel about you as a photographer and your service, or how they felt seeing their wedding photographs - describe their overall experience?
-You can send them examples of past reviews.
-If it still feels a lot to some, share a template or review request email example they can follow easily.
+Encourage them to write freely what they feel about you as a photographer and your services or how they felt seeing their wedding photographs.
+You can send them examples of past reviews for reference.
+You could also share a template so they can follow it easily.

-5. Request Them to Share Reviews On Social Media
+4. Request Clients To Share Reviews On Social Media

 There are other clever ways to ask for reviews.
-Post-wedding is an excellent time to keep the wedding memories fresh - engage on social media, and tag them on photos and videos.
-As their friends and families look at those stellar wedding photographs, your brand awareness increases with every reshare on stories or posts.
+Post-wedding is an excellent time to keep the wedding memories fresh - engage with them on social media and tag them in photos and videos.
+Each time their friends and families see those stellar wedding photographs, your brand recognition increases with every reshare on stories or posts.

 Where Do You Share Your Client Reviews

-Besides your website, you can put these reviews on your social media platforms.
-Interact with your audience, keep sharing your work and get creative with the content that you post.
-You can invite your clients for a video review of their service and share it across all your social media channels.
+Now that you know how asking for feedback from clients works in your favor, it’s also important to know what to do with those reviews.
+Interact with your audience, keep sharing your work, and get creative with the content that you post.
+You could even ask your clients for a video review of your service and share it across multiple social media channels.

 You can also register with sites where clients look for photographers based on reviews.
-Then send your business review link to past and present customers - ‘review request email’ or ‘leave us a review’ link!
-We recommend you use:
+Then send a ‘review request email’ or a ‘leave us a review’ link to your past and present customers!
+We recommend you use the following: